ipavlic/apex-fp/website/docs/api/stream/sobject-stream.md

 ## `find`

-Iterates over elements of the collection, returning the first record `predicate` returns `true` for, or `null` if an element is not found.
-Consumes the stream.
+Returns the first record `predicate` returns `true` for, or `null` if an element is not found.
+This consumes the stream.

 **Signature**